-A work-in-progress copy of Revision 4 of this CTPMSP (dated 20 July 2022) was provided by email to Council (to Nadeem Shaikh, Coordinator Traffic Management and Andy Karklins, Traffic Management Officer) and TfNSW (to a centralised CTMP inbox as advised by TfNSW during the SSDA).
-At the time of writing, no response has yet been received from Council or TfNSW, but any comment would be addressed in future revisions of this CTPMSP.
+A work-in-progress copy of Revision 4 of this CTPMSP (dated 20 July 2022) was provided by email to Council (to Nadeem Shaikh, Coordinator Traffic Management and Andy Karklins, Traffic Management Officer) and TfNSW (to a centralised CTMP inbox as advised by TfNSW during the SSDA), on 20 September 2022.
+A follow-up email was sent to both agencies on 13 October 2022.